antoniofull/thexpatmagazine.com/src/pages/blog/2021-01-15-brexit-what-is-going-to-change.md

 ---
 templateKey: blog-post
-title: "Brexit: what is going to change?"
+title: 'Brexit: what is going to change?'
-seotitle: "Breath: what is going to change?"
+seotitle: 'Breath: what is going to change?'
 date: 2021-01-15T15:58:58.320Z
 description: "Brexit is finally coming true!
 Are you wondering what's going to change from now on?
 Read this article and find out whatever you are an expat, student or traveler. "
-featuredpost: true
+featuredpost: false
 featuredimage: /img/habib-ayoade-uwfoa8brybm-unsplash.jpg
 imagealt: Photo by [Habib Ayoade ](https://unsplash.com/@thedolapo?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)on